 Children will learn respect for each other by the model of the staff, experiences, and discussion.
+With all behavior issues redirection will be the first course of action by the MLK staff.
 Each child is dealt with on an individual basis.
 Each child has the opportunity to express and deal with his/her own feelings.
 Physical harm to other child/children will not be tolerated.
 Physical punishment or verbal abuse by the staff is not tolerated.

 The consequences for inappropriate behavior such as foul language or harmful physical actions are listed below.
 Note: After each period, an opportunity for improvement will be given.

-2. Second Occurrence: Exclusion from one activity for a day and discussion with child.
+2. Second Occurrence: Time out and exclusion from current activity and discussion with child.

 3. Third Occurrence: One-day suspension and conference with child, parent, and director.

-4. Fourth Occurrence: Two-day suspension, and a conference with teacher, parent, and director about possible removal of child from the Morning Latchkey Program.
+4. Fourth Occurrence: Two-day suspension, and a conference with parent, teacher, Program Director, and MLK staff about possible removal of child from the Morning Latchkey Program.

-5. Fifth Occurrence: Depending of the seriousness of the incident, or behavior of your child, it will be at the discretion of the director to remove the child from the Morning Latchkey Program indefinitely.
+5. Fifth Occurrence: Depending of the seriousness of the incident, or behavior of your child, it will be at the discretion of the The Salvation Army to remove the child from the Morning Latchkey Program indefinitely

 Children with infectious disease will not be allowed to participate in this program.
 Exposure to infectious disease should be reported to The Salvation Army Morning Latchkey Director immediately.
 The Salvation Army will notify all parents/guardians if it is aware that a child has been exposed to an infectious disease.